melissajclark/content-filtering/readme.md

 ## About Content-Filtering

-Filtering content is a common web design pattern.
-There's tons of jQuery plugins out there, but I want to set it up on my own.

-I learn best by doing, so this small project is an experiment of the best way to filter content using jquery.

-This project uses HTML & CSS (SCSS) and data-attributes to store the data.
+This repo is an exploration of how to filter data using HTML, CSS (SCSS) and JavaScript / jQuery.
+There's lots of plugins out there to accomplish this, but I felt like doing it myself.

-Eventually I want to implement this in custom WordPress themes.
-I like to get the setup down in HTML before moving to setting up the PHP for WordPress.
+Ultimately I'll use this setup on custom WordPress themes for clients, but I like getting the basics right before switching to PHP.

 ## Some Questions & Topics I Need To Figure Out